Getting to know

 Lytton Hotel is conveniently located right between Sudder street and the New Market definitely enjoyed our comfortable stay there.
 It was great to hang out at Sunset Bar or enjoy a variety of cuisines at the famous Gaylord Restaurant and Dynasty Restaurant.
 Clean room, delicious breakfast, and friendly staff made a difference during our stay at the hotel.

 Click here to see many more hotels.

-Next to the hotel and around the New Market area there were so many delicious local Bengali restaurants to choose from, also plenty of tempting street food that brings the area cheerful.
-I was happy to try few of them.
+Next to the hotel and around the New Market area, there were so many delicious local Bengali restaurants to choose from, also plenty of tempting street food that brings the area cheerful.
+I was happy to try a few of them.
 It was so delicious and cheap.
 Here are some of the items I tried there.

 Jhal Muri.
 Jhal Muri is one of the most famous and omnipresent Bengali street snacks represented in Kolkata.
 Panu Puri (Puchka), one of my favorite.
 Bhel Puri, Veg Chow Mien, Paw Bhaji, Ghugni Chaat etc.